 So, chose the right space and properly control the environment.
 Cherry-pick your plants and maintain them.
 Assemble a soothing natural sanctuary inside and reconnect with nature without leaving your home.

 And there you have it – the basics of indoor gardening.
 Did we manage to convince you?
-If you’ve decided to stick with the garden, check out these tips for beginners.
+If you’ve decided to stick with the garden, these tips for beginners.
 Remember to like A Fancy Home on Facebook to stay up-to-date on the very best advice, guides, tips and tricks for your home and garden!

 This is a guest post written by Molly Milson from Smooth Decorator.